 A HIPAA security risk analysis is an essential tool for any organization that handles protected health information (PHI).
 This type of analysis can help you identify potential security risks and determine what steps you need to take to mitigate those risks.

 Once you’ve conducted your analysis, you’ll need to take action to mitigate any risks that were identified.
 This may include implementing new security measures, updating your policies and procedures, or providing training to your staff.
-By taking these steps, you can help ensure that your organization is compliant with HIPAA and that your clients’ PHI is protected.

 6. How can I keep my business safe from HIPAA security risks?